AgnesCorpuz/agent-rewards-blueprint/blueprint/index.md

 This Blueprint provides all the components to accomplish a simple agent rewards solution.
 It is important to note that rewards presented to the customer are converted into a point system for the agent.
 There are many reasons for this abstraction, one of which is that rewarding a busy agent with hundreds of cups of coffee might not turn out to be a good thing.
 For this reason, converting the rewards and associated reward points into actual benefits for the agent is an exercise left to the reader.

 This Blueprint is going to take you through the steps and definitions to configure your Genesys Cloud organization.
-You can see a simple video of this Blueprint in action at: <Video not yet uploaded>

 ![Agent Rewards](images/overview.png "Agent Rewards")